 Hurricanes Holdings, LLC, owns the Carolina Hurricanes and operates PNC Arena.
 Majority owner Tom Dundon is joined by 19 minority investor groups in the ownership of the Hurricanes franchise.

-The remaining eight investment partners have chosen to keep their partnerships private.
+The remaining seven investment partners have chosen to keep their partnerships private.

 James "Jim" F. Goodmon serves as President and CEO of Capitol Broadcasting Company, Inc. (CBC).
 CBC is a diversified communications company which owns and/or operates WRAL-TV, WRAL Digital, WRAZ-TV, WRAZ Digital, WRAL-FM, WRAL-HD2, WCMC-FM, WCMC-HD1, WDNC-AM, WCMC-HD2, WCMC-HD3, WCLY-AM, WCMC-HD4, Microspace, CBC New Media Group and Wolfpack Sports Properties (a joint venture with Learfield) in Raleigh, NC; WILM-TV, WILT-LD and Sunrise Broadcasting in Wilmington, NC; Bull City Hospitality and Bull Durham Beer Co. in Durham, NC; and real estate interests including the American Tobacco Project and Diamond View office buildings in Durham, NC, and Rocky Mount Mills in Rocky Mount, NC.
 CBC owns and operates the Durham Bulls of the International League, the Triple-A affiliate of the Tampa Bay Rays, and Capitol property 99.9 The Fan (WCMC-FM), which is the flagship station of the Carolina Hurricanes' radio network.